akarazniewicz/smd/README.md

 ### Goals

-* All models support mmdetection pretrained weights and can be directly used with [mmedtecection model ZOO](https://github.com/open-mmlab/mmdetection/blob/master/docs/MODEL_ZOO.md).
+* All mmdetection pretrained weights and can be directly used with SMD ([mmedtecection model ZOO](https://github.com/open-mmlab/mmdetection/blob/master/docs/MODEL_ZOO.md)).
 * SMD limits number of dependencies to: torch, torchvision, PIL and numpy
 * Whenever possible mmdetection specific code is replaced with torch and torchvision alternatives (transforms, nms etc.)